EmumbaOrg/docs-retail-solution-accelerator/docs/04-Multi-Agent-Workflows/index.md

 # Multi-Agent System Overview

-In this section of the workshop, we'll introduce the foundational concepts and architecture behind multi-agent systems using **LlamaIndex**.
+In this section of the guide, we'll introduce the foundational concepts and architecture behind multi-agent systems using **LlamaIndex**.
 These systems consist of multiple specialized agents working collaboratively to solve complex tasks by breaking them down into smaller, manageable parts.

 ## What You'll Learn